 McKeithen Site (8CO17)

 The McKeithen Site is a Weeden Island (AD 200-900) site in Columbia County excavated during the late 1970s under the direction of Jerry Milanich.
 The site is composed of a village area and three mounds.
 The collections from the site include an excellent variety of Weeden Island ceramics, including numerous whole or almost whole vessels from different areas of the site.
 The collections also include a variety of stone points and tools, grinding stones, mica, and some faunal and floral remains.
 Learn more

 This Mississippi period site was once a waterfront property on a now drained pond in north-central Florida.
 Excavations under the direction of Neill Wallis revealed dense and discrete clusters of artifacts and floral and faunal remains in a rapidly filled pit at an otherwise sparsely occupied site.
 Artifacts included over 4500 pottery sherds and upwards of 10,000 animal bones from what is described as a roasting hearth and burial pit for a large feast.
 This unique site reveals new insights about pre-Columbian settlement patterns and evidence for large-scale feasting in small-scale foraging societies.
 Learn more

 Richardson Site (8AL100)

-The Richardson Site is a Potano Indian village near Orange Lake that dates from the late precolumbian and early Spanish mission period.
+The Richardson Site is a Potano Indian village near Orange Lake that dates from the late pre-Columbian and early Spanish mission period.
 The site provides us with valuable information on Potano houses and early Spanish missionization.
-Collections include a large collection of Alachua pottery, lithics, glass beads, wrought nails, and faunal material.
+Collections include a large assemblage of Alachua series pottery, lithics, glass beads, wrought nails, and faunal material.
+Learn more

 Spanish Mission collections